Underground car parks | Fire resistance

 • reduces the total cost of the building.

-The main benefit of using steel sheet piles as permanent structural elements for underground car parks and basements is the simplification of the construction sequence and the resulting substantial savings of cost and time.
+The main benefit of using steel sheet piles as permanent structural elements for underground car parks and basements is the simplified and faster construction sequence, as well as its lower cost.

-Steel sheet piles can easily be painted after completion of the works.
+Steel sheet piles can also easily be painted for aesthetical reasons after completion of the works.

 Specifics